 Let’s take another example.
 Suppose Ram had invested through a commission-based advisor (93% of people do that).
 The advisor could be a person or a portal like ICICI Direct, ET Money, Scripbox, Funds India etc. Commission taken is only 1% per year.

 Ram’s money instead of giving him Rs 2.7 crores will give him just Rs 2.1 crores.
 In other words, compared to 2.1 cores, he would have earned 33% more in 20 years by going 0% commission.

 |Age||With 1% commission||With 0% commission|

 The actual commissions are more (depending on the fund).
 With a commission of 1.5% the corpus reduces to Rs 1.9 crores.
-Going direct he could have mode 40% more!
+Going direct he could have made 40% more!

 If you are smart investor focused on the long term, you know the answer!
 Go for the Growth option as that allows you to compound your money much more over the years!

 With Debt, compounding is working AGAINST you!
-Imagine Ram climbing a mountain up, whereas Shyam is sliding backwards.
+Imagine Ram climbing a mountain up, whereas Shyam is sliding backward.
 That is debt for you.

 With the FOUR simple examples above, we all agree that:

-Even Albert Einstein noted that “He who understands compounding, earns it but he who doesn’t pays it.”
+Even Albert Einstein noted that “He who understands compounding, earns it but he who doesn’t pay it.”